Evelyn Knight (singer)

-Evelyn Knight (born Evelyn Davis, December 31, 1917, Reedville, Virginia – September 28, 2007, San Jose, California) was an American singer of the 1940s and 1950s.
+Evelyn Knight (born Evelyn Davis, December 31, 1917 – September 28, 2007) was an American singer of the 1940s and 1950s.
 Damon Runyon, in one of his newspaper columns, described Knight as "a lissome blonde lassie with a gentle little voice and a face mother would not mind having brought home to her."

 Early years

 Knight's father was "head of a geodetic survey for the government".
 She sang soprano in the young people's choir in a church in her hometown of Reedville, Virginia.
 After her father's death, Knight and her mother moved to Arlington County, Virginia, in 1926.
 When she was 16, she sang in Washington nightclubs billed as Honey Davis.
 At the age of 18, she married Andrew B. Knight, a war photographer for the Washington Post, and became professionally known as Evelyn Knight.

 Recordings

 During a seven-year span in the late 1940s and 1950, Knight had two No. 1 hit records and 13 that made the Top 40.
 Her debut recording was "Dance with a Dolly (With a Hole in Her Stocking)" for Decca Records in 1945.
 It became a Top 10 hit.

 In 1948, she recorded the million-seller "A Little Bird Told Me" with The Stardusters, which was number one for seven weeks and stayed on the chart for five months.
 Later that year she recorded "Powder Your Face with Sunshine"; which also reached number one and remained on the chart into the following year.

 She had other hits including "Buttons and Bows" in 1948, which Bob Hope also sang in the film The Paleface.
 A list of some of her hits appears below.
 In 1950, she released "Candy and Cake", originally sung by Mindy Carson, and "All Dressed Up to Smile" with the Ray Charles singers.
 In 1951, she recorded a duet with country singer Red Foley called "My Heart Cries for You", as well as a pair of titles with Bing Crosby.